Pál Szalai

-Pál Szalai (September 3, 1915 – January 16, 1994) also spelled Pál Szalay and later anglicized as Paul Sterling was a high-ranking Hungarian police officer and reinstated member of the Arrow Cross Party after 1944.
+Pál Szalai (September 3, 1915 – January 16, 1994) also spelled Pál Szalay and later anglicized as Paul Sterling was a high-ranking Hungarian police officer and a member of the Arrow Cross Party.
 In 1945, together with Swedish diplomat Raoul Wallenberg, Szalai helped save hundreds of Hungarian Jews in the Budapest ghetto.

 In 2009, he was honored by Israel as Righteous among the Nations.

 Biography

-He was born in Budapest on September 3, 1915.
+Pál Szalay was born in Budapest on 3 September 1915.

 The Wallenberg-Szalai connection

-In the Hungarian Boy Scouts in 1929 he became friends with Károly Szabó.
+In the Hungarian Boy Scouts in 1929 Szalay became friends with Károly Szabó.
 This friendship continued in the critical months 1944 - 1945 while Pál Szalai, high-ranking member of the police force supported Raoul Wallenberg.

 Szalai was from 1939 to 1942 an idealistic member of the Arrow Cross Party.
 He left the party in 1942 disillusioned, and returned to a high-ranking police force position in October 1944 to help people in mortal danger from the Holocaust.

 Szalai's friend Károly Szabó was an employee of the Swedish Embassy.
 Dr. Otto Fleischmann Doctor of Medicine and psychologist of the Swedish Embassy motivated Károly Szabó to play active role in the rescue actions of Raoul Wallenberg.
 Pál Szalai supported his friend with important personal documents, signed from the German command in the Battle of Budapest.
 Szalai agreed to meet Raoul Wallenberg at the Swedish Embassy in the night of December 26, 1944.